brianhanifin/brianhanifin.com/_posts/2020-09-04-zigbee-home-automation-home-assistant-ikea-tradfri-double-click.md

 # ^^^ Unremark the last line to show the timing between clicks during debugging.
 {% endraw %}```

-## Wrapping up
+## Discuss

-IKEA doesn't have an affiliate program, so no I won't get any bonuses from any Trådfri Remotes you buy. :) Post any questions on the Home Assistant Community post or below and I will be happy to answer any questions.
+Post any questions [on the Home Assistant Community post](https://community.home-assistant.io/t/ikea-tradfri-remote-zha-double-and-triple-click/224535) or below and I will be happy to answer any questions.